Source documents on the command line

-When Saxon (either XSLT or XQuery) is invoked from the command line, the source document will normally
+When Saxon (either XSLT or XQuery) is invoked from the command line, the primary source will

 If a custom parser is specified using the

 -x option on the command line, then

 the source document can be in any format accepted by this custom parser.
 The parser must behave as a